 After finishing the volunteer work in the animal rescue center, we will spend the rest of the week learning how to surf and honing our skills on the Pacific swell in this world-renowned surf mecca, in between exploring the area’s breathtaking beaches.
 Give your mind a well-deserved rest and kick back on the beach with a coconut, sprinkled with a few amazing sunset hikes and croc encounters along the way.

 Spend your final day in Jaco furthering exploring the coastline, surfing or swimming in the warm, salty Pacific Ocean.
 Any activities you choose are optional so make sure to have a good look into all that the surrounding area has to offer.

-We make our way to a ranch and education center in the rural farming town of Mastatal, situated on the edge of the last remaining virgin rainforest of Costa Rica’s beautiful Puriscal County.
-It is a working permaculture farm, lodge, and community rooted in environmental sustainability, meaningful, place-based livelihoods, and caring relationships.
+We make our way to two different ranchos and education centers in the rural farming towns of Mastatal and Tinamu, situated on the edge of the last remaining virgin rainforest of Costa Rica’s beautiful Puriscal County.
+They are working permaculture farms, lodges, and communities rooted in environmental sustainability, meaningful, place-based livelihoods, and caring relationships.
 We will be working alongside the community, furthering our permaculture education and learning skills such as fermentation and natural building.

 At the end of this week, we will take a trip to the wild side and adventure down the much less traveled south coast.